sitecoreops/sitecore-images/README.md

 [//]: # "end: stats"

+## IMPORTANT - WE HAVE MOVED

+We have consolidated our efforts and moved everything into [https://github.com/Sitecore/docker-images](https://github.com/Sitecore/docker-images) :tada:.
+All future work will happen there from now on. **Remember to update your forks!**.

+### Intro

 Build your own Docker images for every released Sitecore version since 8.2 rev. 170407 (Update 3).
 See [Current images](#current-images) for an up-to-date list of which base images available and [Current variants](#current-variants) for variants, base images with additional modules installed such as SXA and JSS.
 You can use this repository (preferably from a fork) from you own build server and have it build and push images to your own private Docker registry.
 Jump to the [How to use](#how-to-use) section for more details.

 ## Changelog